-You can’t effectively clean a stainless sink if it has scraps, bits of produce or last night’s dinner stick to the surface.
-Rinse everything away with hot water first, using some dish soap if something is really stuck to the surface of the sink.
+You can’t effectively clean a stainless sink if it has scraps, bits of produce, or last night’s dinner stuck to the surface.
+Rinse everything away with hot water first.
+Use dish soap and a scrub brush to dislodge food that’s stuck to the surface.

 2. Bring on the Baking Soda

-Sprinkle baking soda all over the damp sink, covering the surfaces.
-Make sure you get it on the sides a much as possible too.
-Baking soda is ideal because not only does it naturally neutralize odors, but it’s powerful enough to clean the surface without scratching or marring the stainless steel.
+Sprinkle baking soda all over the damp sink, covering the surface.
+Make sure you get it on the sides as much as possible.
+Baking soda is ideal since it neutralizes odors and is powerful enough to clean without scratching or marring the stainless steel.
 Even better, it’s completely non-toxic.

 3. Start Scrubbing

 Now it’s time to grab your soft nylon brush and start scrubbing, but make sure that you go “with the grain.”
-You will have noticed that the metal has a grain that goes in a specific direction and you’ll want to follow that to be most effective.
+You will have noticed that the metal has a grain that goes in a specific direction, and you’ll want to follow that.

-You can use an acrylic or nylon scrubbing pad too, as long as it’s not very abrasive.
-By the same token, you never want to use any type of abrasive substance or material such as steel wool, steel brushes or other abrasive because they can damage the surface.
+You can use an acrylic or nylon scrubbing pad as long as it’s not very abrasive.
+Never use any type of abrasive material, such as steel wool or steel brushes, since they can scratch metal.

-As you scrub, the baking soda will start to make those tiny scratches disappear or at least become far less noticeable.
-If you have any grimy spots that need extra attention such as crevices or the seam around the drain, grab an old toothbrush to work on those.
+As you scrub, the baking soda will start to make those tiny scratches disappear or at least become less noticeable.
+If you have any grimy spots that need extra attention, such as crevices or the seam around the drain, grab an old toothbrush to work on those.

 4. Add Vinegar

-Before you rinse away the baking soda, pour plain white vinegar into the spray bottle and spray it all over the surface of the sink that you just scrubbed.
-When you do it’ll start fizzing and bubbling, so let sit for a few minutes and do its magic.
+Before you rinse away the baking soda, pour plain white vinegar into a spray bottle and spritz it all over the surface of the sink that you just scrubbed.
+When you do, it’ll start fizzing.
+Let it sit for a few minutes.

-The vinegar is also what will help get rid of any calcium-based spots thanks to its natural acidity.
+The vinegar will help get rid of calcium-based spots thanks to its natural acidity.
 Even better, vinegar is a great disinfectant.
-When the fizzing stops, rinse everything very thoroughly and dry it with a cloth.
+When the fizzing stops, rinse the sink and dry it with a cloth.
 If the sink was super dirty to begin with, you can do this step a second time.

 5. Treat Any Remaining Stains

-If the sink still has a stubborn stain that didn’t go away in the initial cleaning, you can spot treat it with a mixture of vinegar and cream of tartar.
+If the sink still has a stubborn stain that didn’t go away in the initial cleaning, you can spot-treat it with a mixture of vinegar and cream of tartar.
 Combine one cup of vinegar with one-quarter cup of cream of tartar and use that to scrub the stained area.
-If you prefer, you can also make a paste of equal parts vinegar and cream of tartar, which is also handy for almost any surfaces in your home.
+If you prefer, you can also make a paste of equal parts vinegar and cream of tartar, which is also handy for almost any surface in your home.

 6. Make it Shine

-Ok, so when looking at how to clean a stainless steel sink, this step might not be necessary for cleanliness, but it sure does make the sink look fabulous.
-After the sink is clean and dry, put a just few drops of olive oil on a cloth and buff the sink and hardware until it’s gleaming and gorgeous.
-Be careful not to use too much oil, or you’ll just end up with a greasy sink.
+After the sink is clean and dry, put a few drops of olive oil on a cloth and buff the sink and hardware until it’s gleaming.
+Be careful not to use too much oil, or you’ll end up with a greasy sink.